Grizzly Bears in the Fall Photo tour - Katmai National Park

 By keeping our group size small, your trip remains about you and your photographic experience with the bears.
 Group size is restricted to 4 or 5 people (depending on circumstances); exceptions will only be considered on a case by case basis.
 We think group size is a critical part of the experience, and don’t like to see hordes of photographers bunched around a subject, crowding and pushing for photos.

 In order that we maximize your time in the park, we will meet in King Salmon, Alaska, and take a charter flight from there to our camp before lunchtime (as such, it is best if you schedule your arrival in King Salmon the day before our trip begins).
-We’ll get a chance to shoot the first afternoon and evening, then have 6 more full days of shooting, before our final night in camp.
+We’ll get a chance to shoot the first afternoon and evening, then have 5 more full days of shooting, before our final night in camp.
 We then have a few hours to shoot in the morning before a midday charter flight back to King Salmon.
 It’s only a little more than a one hour commercial flight from King Salmon to Anchorage, so most folks can be back in Anchorage that evening if they wish.
 2 x half days and 5 full days of photography.

 Expeditions Alaska provide high quality, comfortable tents and we will have an electric fence around the campsite.
 This trip will be outfitted completely; all camping gear will be furnished; other than your personal gear (sleeping bag, clothes, etc, of course).
 We take care of food and shelter, with our own camp cook.
 We'll have solid, secure gear and food caches, plus weather-protected wooden shelters for inside dining in wet weather; even in harsh weather the camping is more than comfortable.
 If you need assistance with any gear, please don’t hesitate to ask.
 We also carry a satellite phone, as well as both First Aid and Basic Life Support kits.